Lakeland (company): Current business

 The Lakeland Head Office is now based in Windermere at Alexandra Buildings with its distribution centre on the Shap Road industrial estate in Kendal.
 Lakeland has around 4,000 products in its range and produces around 18 catalogues each year which are posted to its customers or picked up in store.
 They reflect the company's main target for customers; home kitchenware, solutions for the home, garden accessories and seasonal.

 Lakeland's retail outlets have also expanded.
-There are now 68 Lakeland stores including its flagship store next to its Windermere head office.
+There are now 55 Lakeland stores including its flagship store next to its Windermere head office.

 Lakeland have been eyeing an expansion into the Middle East since March 2010, opening their first store in 2010 in Mirdif Centre mall in Dubai.
-Subsequently by 2011 two more stores were established, one in Bahrain followed by another opening in Qatar by early March of 2011.
+Subsequently by 2011 two more stores were established, one in Bahrain followed by another opening in Qatar by early March 2011.

+On 17th April 2025, Lakeland was sold to Hilco Capital for an undisclosed sum.